illinois-cs241/assignment-docs/resplendent_rpcs.md

 www.google.com has ipv4 address <...>
 ```

-See if your client and server print out the right things when
+See if your client interprets the correct input when

 * A hostname is in none of the caches or the nameserver
 * A hostname is in none of the caches but on the nameserver
 * A hostname is in the server not client cache
 * A hostname is in the client cache
+* Makes sure that your client works with your server

 ## Extra stuff